rhinocerose/homelab-setup/ansible-notes.md

 ## Secrets and `ansible-vault`

-Create a new secret using:
+Create a new secret in `vars/vault` by using:

 ``` bash
 ansible-vault create vault.yaml